 We’re all familiar with silver wedding and golden wedding anniversaries.
-These were celebrated back in the days of the Holy Roman Empire.
-Husbands would crown their wives with a silver wreath on their 25th wedding anniversary and a gold wreath on their 50th.
+These were celebrated back in the days of the Holy Roman Empire and we still celebrate to this day with anniversary cards and presents and even parties for the big dates!
+Back in Roman times, husbands would crown their wives with a silver wreath on their 25th wedding anniversary and a gold wreath on their 50th.
 Most of us will also be familiar with the ruby and diamond wedding anniversaries also.
 But did you know that a modern tradition has evolved linking items or materials to almost every single wedding anniversary as themes for present-giving?

 They generally have a flower associated with them too.